reseau-2020/projet-one/docs/_posts/configuration-manuelle.md

              permit tcp any any eq 22
              deny   ip any any
             ip access-list extended DHCP
-             permit udp any any eq 68
-             deny udp any any
-            ip access-list extended DNS
+             permit udp any eq 67 any eq 68 permit udp any eq 68 any eq 67 ip access-list extended DNS
              permit udp any any eq 53
+             permit udp any eq 53 any
              deny udp any any
             !
             !
 Adaptation du Pare-feu R4 pour le VPN